Stuycs-K/final-project-8-fangv-tanj/WORKLOG.md

 -Player can no longer move other player's pieces.
 -When a piece is clicked circles are drawn to where the piece can move, clicking on another piece will clear the old circles.

+5/26/23

+-Worked with Junxi to fix a bug involving movementdraw and the first move of a pawn.
+-Discussed ideas on how to make it so pieces can't move past other pieces.

 Junxi Tan

 5/22/23